Richard-Burns/SimpleMixer/README.md

 ##### Changelog

+###### 0.3.7

+- Upgraded to TouchDesigner build 22800.
+- BPM + - buttons for adjustment.
+- Clicking the bpm indicator now sets the system timeline to frame 1.
+- bpm_pulse channel added into audioanalysis component.
+- Post Effects will now fade in and out rather than snapping.
+- Post Effects now have opacity sliders.
+This allows preparing a post effect before sending it to the main output.

 ###### 0.3.6

 - If there is no second monitor SimpleMixer will now use /simplemixer/container_outputs "Emulate Output Resolution" parameter.